MicrosoftDocs/cpp-docs/docs/standard-library/forward-list-class.md

 ### Remarks

-The type is a synonym for the template parameter _ `Ty`.
+The type is a synonym for the template parameter `Type`.